TI-990: Instructions

-The first word is the opcode; the first field of the second word is the value field and the second field is the register and the third field is the relative offset.
-These instructions supported on the 990/12.
+These instructions adjust the value in a register and jump to a new address.
+The first word is the operation code.
+The first field of the second word is a 4-bit value that is added to or subtracted from the register, the second field is a 4-bit field that specifies the register to be adjusted, and the third field is an 8-bit PC-relative offset for the jump target.
+These instructions are supported on the 990/12.